Peppebalzanoo/SDL3-tutorials-cpp/01-hello-sdl3/README.md

 ## Running

 1. Ensure `SDL3.dll` is in the same directory as the executable
-2. Ensure the asset `hello-world.bmp` is available at `../assets/hello-world.bmp` (relative to executable)
+2. Ensure the asset `01hello-world.bmp` is available at `../assets/01hello-world.bmp` (relative to executable)
 3. Run the executable:
    ```bash
    ./main.exe